 My Chinese Visa Application Experience

 VIOLA!
 I got my Chinese Visa Application approved!
 To be honest, it was actually my first time applying for a visa with incomplete requirements so I was kind of worried.
 My expectation of getting my visa approved was low.
 I didn’t expect that much.
 Thank God, I was still able to obtain a Chinese Visa.

 If you are too anxious about getting a Chinese visa, well you don’t really have to.
 Obtaining a Chinese visa is much easier than getting any other visa.
 I believe this is much easier than applying for a Korean or Japanese visa.
 Seriously.
 In addition, you can even apply for yourself!
 However you can go to a travel agency and ask them to apply for a Chinese visa for you.
 But hey!
 It’s easy – as long as you have completed the requirements needed for the Chinese Visa Application.

 Steps on applying for a Chinese Visa

 Go to the Chinese Embassy and submit all the requirements.
 Note: The Chinese Embassy only accepts applicants from 8 AM – 11 AM.

 Once you arrive at the embassy, the staff will give you a stub number.
 Wait for your number to be called.
 Then submit your requirements to the staff.
 The staff will check everything you submit.
 If there aren’t any problems, you are good to go.
-They will give a piece of paper that you need to show once you come back.
+They will give you a piece of paper that you need to show once you come back.

 After 4 days, go back to the embassy and pay for the visa fee.
 Then, claim your passport.
 That’s it.
-Just make sure to go early because claiming of passports takes longer than submitting the documents.
+Just make sure to go early because claiming passports takes longer than submitting the documents.

 The processing time is just for 4 business days.
-For example, you applied on Monday, you could go back to the embassy on Thursday to get your passport and approved visa!
+For example, if you applied on Monday, you could go back to the embassy on Thursday to get your passport and approved visa!

 I hope this Chinese Visa Application guide helps in your future application!